Performance-Based Budget Focuses on Improving Customer Experience Despite Belt Tightening Fare Increase Proposed

 The Chicago Transit Board will consider the proposed budget at a November meeting.
 It will also be presented to the Cook County Board in November, as required by the RTA Act.
 The Chicago Transit Board must submit a budget to the RTA by November 15th and the RTA must approve budgets for the service boards by year end.

 Written and oral comments will be taken into consideration prior to Chicago Transit Board action.
 This input will be welcomed at the hearing or by correspondence addressed to Gregory P. Longhini, Assistant Secretary of the Board, Chicago Transit Authority, P.O.
 Box 7567, Chicago, Illinois 60680-7567.
-E-mail comments may be submitted through by writing to email@example.com.
-The deadline to submit comments is Tuesday, November 6, 2007.
+E-mail comments may be submitted by writing to firstname.lastname@example.org.
+The deadline to submit comments is Wednesday, November 5, 2008.

 The proposed budget is available for public review at the CTA's General Office, 567 W. Lake Street, Chicago, Illinois, 60661, second floor, weekdays between 8 a.m. and 4:30 p.m.
-Regular and large print copies are available at this location.
+Regular and large print copies are also available at this location.
 Copies will also be available at the main office of the Regional Transportation Authority, reception desk, Suite 1550, 175 W. Jackson, Chicago, Illinois 60604.
 A copy of the proposed budget is also posted on the CTA's web site at www.transitchicago.com.
-Following is a list of libraries and additional locations where the document will be available.# # #
+A list of libraries and additional locations where the document will be available is below.

 Proposed Fare Structure